 Expands the ecosystem funding base by introducing game-driven on-chain activity.

-Ecosystem Revenue Flow
+Ecosystem Funding Flow

-How project revenue enters eeteel
+How project funding enters eeteel

 External Project

-Generates fees or revenue
+Generates activity or funding

-Revenue Allocation
+Funding Allocation

 Portion routed to eeteel

-Revenue Pool
+Distribution Pool

 Assets deposited on-chain